Leody Taveras Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 26th in MLB with a collective eight strikeouts per nine innings.
+- The eight strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in MLB.

-- The Tigers have the 20th-ranked team ERA among all MLB pitching staffs (4.44).
+- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.53).

-- Tigers pitchers combine to rank 22nd in baseball in home runs given up (67 total, 1.3 per game).
+- The Tigers rank 22nd in baseball in home runs given up (68 total, 1.3 per game).

-- The right-hander's most recent time out came on Thursday against the Chicago White Sox, when he tossed six innings, surrendering two earned runs while giving up three hits.
+- His most recent time out was on Friday against the Chicago White Sox, when the left-hander tossed four innings, surrendering five earned runs while allowing six hits.

-- The 27-year-old has an ERA of 4.15, with 9.1 strikeouts per nine innings, in four games this season.
-Opponents have a .188 batting average against him.
+- The 25-year-old has an ERA of 7.80, with 7.4 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .307 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.